charles19132/calcite/INSTALL.md

 This guide assumes you are already on a Fedora 40+ or CentOS Stream 10+ system.
 Calcite itself won't work.

+You also will already need to have a container image ready.

 ## Installing mkksiso, skopeo and curl

 `mkksiso` is a tool used to inject kickstart files and other files into an Anaconda ISO and `skopeo` is a tool used to manage a container image remote. `curl` is a tool used for web related activities.